How to Play Euchre

 Result Points

-Makers win 3 or 4 tricks 1 point
+Makers win three or four tricks one point

-Makers win fewer than 3 (euchred) 2 points to defenders
+Makers win fewer than three (euchred) two points to defenders

 First team to 10 points wins the game.